> Home-Selling Checklist: Important Steps at Every Stage of the Process

 In other words, don’t compare your home to one that’s much larger, located in a completely different zip code, or with much newer flooring, roofing, and appliances.
 Some of this, of course, you won’t know —and your real estate agent can help fill in any gaps.

 Get your finances in order

-Your mortgage off, along with any related fees
+Your mortgage in full, along with any related fees

-Capital gains taxes, which are taxes on the difference of the amount you purchased your home for and what you sell for
+Capital gains taxes, which are taxes on the difference between the amount you purchased your home for and the amount when you sell it

-Transfer taxes, which is required in some states to transfer ownership of a home from one individual to another
+Transfer taxes, which are required in some states to transfer ownership of a home from one individual to another

 While it is possible to sell your home on your own, it’s not recommended.
-Since 2016, about 90% of home sellers have used an agent to sell their home, even with big players disrupting the real estate space.
+Since 2016, about 90% of home sellers have used an agent to sell their homes, even with big players disrupting the real estate space.
 This is because even with more options and information available, the real estate space is incredibly complex.
-Realtors® are there to guide you through the process, help you make the right decisions for your unique set of needs, and field and negotiate offers (among several other things).
+Real estate agents are there to guide you through the process, help you make the right decisions for your unique set of needs, and field and negotiate offers (among several other things).

 With 1.5 million Realtors® across the US, finding an agent isn’t difficult.
-Our best advice for finding the right agent for you is to make sure they understand and can cater to your specific needs.
+Our best advice for finding the right agent is ensuring they understand and can cater to your needs.
 Do you want to sell as quickly as possible?
 Make sure they have the right option for you.
 Do you want to make as much of a profit as possible?
-Make sure they have the resources to help you tackle repairs and home improvements that will help you fetch top dollar (Curbio is, of course, one of those options).
+Ask them if they have the resources to help you tackle repairs and home improvements that will help you fetch top dollar (Curbio is, of course, one of those options).

 Take care of deferred maintenance